 Dec.
-14, 2006 (San Antonio) -- The number of women diagnosed with fell sharply in the United States in 2003 -- a decline researchers attributed to a parallel drop in the number of women taking hormone replacement therapy.
+14, 2006 (San Antonio) -- The number of women diagnosed with breast cancer fell sharply in the United States in 2003 -- a decline researchers attributed to a parallel drop in the number of women taking hormone replacement therapy.

 That means as many as 14,000 fewer women were diagnosed with breast cancer in 2003 than in 2002, a year in which the American Cancer Society estimates there were 203,500 new cases, says researcher Donald Berry, PhD, a biostatistician at The University of Texas M.D.
 Anderson Cancer Center in Houston.